 A “simple” assault or sometimes referred to as “battery,” is a misdemeanor under Utah code.
 An assault charge in Utah begins as a class B misdemeanor punishable by up to 180 days in jail.
 If there is evidence of “substantial” bodily injury to the other person or if the other person is pregnant and the accused knows that the person is pregnant, the charge can be enhanced to a class A misdemeanor.

 Utah statutes define “assault” as (a) an attempt, with unlawful force or violence, to do bodily injury to another; (b) a threat, accompanied by a show of immediate force or violence, to do bodily injury to another; or (c) an act, committed with unlawful force or violence, that causes bodily injury to another or creates a substantial risk of bodily injury to another.
 (Utah Code Ann.
 76-5-102).
 Utah Statues define “Substantial bodily injury” as an injury that causes or creates protracted physical pain, temporary disfigurement, or temporary loss or impairment of the function of any bodily member or organ.
 (Utah Code Ann.
 76-1-601.)

-Suppose the assault involves using or threatening a weapon or a “serious” bodily injury.
-In that case, it can be filed as a felony aggravated assault.
+An assault that involves the use or threatened use of a weapon or results in a more serious injurycan be filed as a felony aggravated assault.
 Penalties for a Utah aggravated assault conviction are substantially higher and can include prison time.

 Self Defense in Utah Assault Cases

 You may be found not guilty of an assault, even if you committed the alleged acts.
 Under Utah criminal law, the use of force can be justified under some circumstances if done in self-defense, in defense of your home, or protection of your property.